Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Fitting functions in the benchmark models

-We summarize the fitting functions of the realistic models in Sec.~\ref{sec:distr-realst-axino}.
-In Table~\ref{tab:fit-bm}, the fitting parameters $a$ and $b$ are shown for the fitting function $q^{2} f(q) \propto q^{a} e^{- b q}$.
+We summarize the fitting functions of the phase space distribution in the realistic models in Sec.~\ref{sec:distr-realst-axino}.
+In Table~\ref{tab:fit-bm}, the fitting parameters $a$ and $b$ are shown for the fitting function of $q^{2} f(q) \propto q^{a} e^{- b q}$.
 Note that these parameters are highly model dependent since the phase space distribution is the superposition of the contributions from several processes.